An Administration of Medication policy has been in existence in the school since 2005.

 Care – Plan

-For children suffering from diabetes or epilepsy a care – plan will be drawn up in conjunction with the relevant medical attention.
+For children suffering from diabetes, epilepsy or medical condition a care – plan will be drawn up in conjunction with staff member the relevant medical attention.
 This care-plan will be retained by the class teacher and any other responsible for administration of medicine.
 An extra copy will be retained in the office.

-A list of children who may require medical attention is displayed in the staffroom, office and class teachers have a cop on file.
+A list of children who may require medical attention is displayed in the staffroom, office and class teachers have a copy on file.
+These lists must not be displayed in public areas in order to comply with GDPR.

 Where no qualified medical treatment is available, and circumstances warrant immediate medical attention, an ambulance will be called without delay.
 Parents will be contacted simultaneously.